ofirpress/shortformer/README.md

 # Shortformer

-This repository contains the code for the Shortformer model.
+This repository contains the code and the final checkpoint of the Shortformer model.
 This file explains how to run our experiments on the WikiText-103 dataset.
 Read the full paper [here](https://arxiv.org/abs/2012.15832).

 The Shortformer is a combination of two methods:
 1. **Staged Training**: We first train the model on short input subsequences and then train it on longer ones.
 This improves both train speed and evaluation perplexity.